6 Countries Make Strides Toward A Visa Free Africa

-The African Union’s 2063 Agenda contains plans for a common visa policy has the ambitious goal of a single, continental passport by 2020.
-Challenges of implementing the plan include associated risks of widespread economic migration, the movement of illegal goods, cross-border terrorism, and the issue of stateless individuals.
-Nevertheless, significant progress has been made – regionally and nationally – with benefits that demonstrate the effectiveness of the policy in terms of stimulating economic growth.
+The African Union’s 2063 Agenda contains plans for a common visa policy that has the ambitious goal of a single, continental passport by 2020.
+There are challenges of implementing the plan include associated risks of widespread economic migration.
+The movement of illegal goods, cross-border terrorism.
+And also the issue of stateless individuals.
+Nevertheless, significant progress has been made regionally and nationally.
+With it benefits that demonstrate the effectiveness of the policy in terms of stimulating economic growth.

 Only one country in the top 20 most open to visas is in North Africa (Mauritania), while no countries in Central Africa appear in the top 20.

-Six countries in central and western Africa have breathed life into long-running plans to allow visa-free movement of people among their nations.
+Six countries in central and western Africa have breathed life into long-running plans.
+This is to allow visa-free movement of people among their nations.
 At a summit in the Chadian capital of N’Djamena, the countries formally declared late Tuesday that the scheme had now been ratified by all members.

-The agreement gathers six francophone states – Cameroon, Central African Republic, Chad, Equatorial Guinea, Gabon and the Republic of Congo – in a bloc called the Central African Economic and Monetary Community (CEMAC).
+The agreement gathers six francophone states.
+That includes Cameroon, Central African Republic, Chad, Equatorial Guinea, Gabon, and the Republic of Congo.
+Including also in a bloc called the Central African Economic and Monetary Community (CEMAC).

-Negotiations on the deal began more than 15 years ago, culminating in a draft agreement in 2013 that awaited ratification by all its members.
+Negotiations on the deal began more than 15 years ago.
+It culminates in a draft agreement in 2013 that awaited ratification by all its members.